 One of the cardinal rules of reviewing a book – or an album, or a film, or whatever – is that you’re supposed read it (or listen to it or watch it) for the first time with a completely open mind.
 You have to try to forget all your preconceived notions and read the book without any bias one way or the other.

-This was my first experience with Trenton Lee Stewart's Mysterious Benedict Society series, but I can easily see why it is so popular (STACKS users on the Message Boards rave about it all the time).
-Well, I think it's important for me to say, right off the bat, that I did not read The Prisoner's Dilemma with an open mind.
+This was my first experience with Trenton Lee Stewart’s Mysterious Benedict Society series, but I can easily see why it is so popular.
+Well, I think it’s important for me to say, right off the bat, that I did not read The Prisoner’s Dilemma with an open mind.
 Why?
 Because of the title.
-Any book that references the actual Prisoner's Dilemma - a classic thought problem from a very specialized branch of math called game theory - gets brownie points with me.
+Any book that references the actual Prisoner’s Dilemma – a classic thought problem from a very specialized branch of math called game theory – gets brownie points with me.
 (I literally judged this book by its cover, in other words.)
-The opening scene of the book has the four main characters (Sticky, a nervous genius with a photographic memory; Reynie, a boy given to brilliant flashes of insight but otherwise completely average; Kate, a freakishly fast and agile daredevil; and Constance, a telepathic four year-old who looks like a human fire hydrant) wrestling with that very same dilemma, and finding a new and slightly unorthodox solution that I won't spoil for you.
+The opening scene of the book has the four main characters (Sticky, a nervous genius with a photographic memory; Reynie, a boy given to brilliant flashes of insight but otherwise completely average; Kate, a freakishly fast and agile daredevil; and Constance, a telepathic four year-old who looks like a human fire hydrant) wrestling with that very same dilemma, and finding a new and slightly unorthodox solution that I won’t spoil for you.

 In any case, I was inclined to like this book, and I’m happy to say that it lived up to my completely irrational and unrealistically high expectations.
 It’s filled with a large but manageable cast of quirky, lively characters; it’s written in a pleasingly erudite style, and is GREAT for vocabulary geeks like myself.
 Plus it’s got a really engaging plot that I was able to enjoy even though I haven’t read the first two books in the series.
 I won’t give too much away, but the members of the MBS are forced to use their unique talents to thwart a dastardly scheme.
 (If there’s one gripe I have with the MBS series as a whole, it’s that it seems pretty beholden to a classic kidlit trope: the gang of misifts, each with some special ability.
 The Maximum Ride series is the same way.
 Small gripe though.)
 It’s also a fairly long book, and will keep you occupied for a good week or so – always a plus, as far as I’m concerned.